beginning of content

 What causes lupus?

-Lupus develops if your immune system makes antibodies that attack your own normal cells.
-This causes inflammation, pain and damage in the parts of your body that are attacked.
+Lupus develops if your immune system makes antibodies that attack your normal body cells.
+This leads to inflammation, pain and damage in the parts of your body that are affected.

 When should I see my doctor?